-Drug companies use rebates as an incentive to have their products included on a formulary or place in more favorable tiers of the formulary.
-These rebates are after-the-fact discounts calculated as a percentage of the drug's list price.
-They are commonly based on the share of the market that the PBM or physician group purchases or total sales.
+The current system encourages drug companies to use rebates as an incentive to have their products covered more favorably rather than lower prices.
+109 These rebates are after-the-fact discounts calculated as a percentage of the drug's list price.
+Drug companies offer such rebates based on the potential market share they may obtain from the PBM.
 For drugs that are covered by pharmacy benefits under a plan, drug companies most often pay rebates to PBMs, who may pass through some or all of the rebates to the payers.
-While their precise form may vary, rebate payments are often conditioned on the drug's continuing to hold a preferred or exclusive position on a PBM's formulary.
+110